gopasspw/gopass/README.md

 > The slightly more awesome standard UNIX password manager for teams.

-Manage your credentials with easy.
+Manage your credentials with ease.
 In a globally distributed team, on multiple devices or fully offline on an air gapped machine.

 - **Works everywhere** - The same user experience on Linux, MacOS, *BSD or Windows
 - **Built for teams** - Built from our experience working in distributed development teams